 Does Cortland require SAT II's?

 No. We only look at SAT I or ACT scores.

 What happens if I don't get accepted for Early Action?

 Your application may be put into the Regular Admission pool to be reviewed again later in the process, but it’s not automatic.
-If you’re not sure whether're a strong candidate for admission, it’s probably best to apply Regular Admission instead of Early Action, so that you allow us more time to review your information and work with you throughout the process.
+If you’re not sure whether they're a strong candidate for admission, it’s probably best to apply Regular Admission instead of Early Action, so that you allow us more time to review your information and work with you throughout the process.

 What is Cortland's SAT/ACT code to report my scores?

 SAT code: 2538, ACT code: 2932